reStrike-d-o-o/reStrike_VTA_Cursor/docs/project/github-automation-setup.md

 ## 🤖 **AUTOMATION CONFIGURATION**

-This guide provides step-by-step instructions for configuring automated status synchronization between GitHub issues and the project board.
+This guide provides step-by-step instructions for configuring automated status synchronization between GitHub issues and the **new GitHub Projects** (Projects v2).

 ---